Pacific Northwest Summer Crystallographic Institute

 - Jamie Manson, Eastern Washington University (email@example.com)

 The SCI is open to undergraduate students and their faculty mentors.
 The primary intent of the SCI is to increase research and instructional capacity in the structural sciences at primarily undergraduate institutions; however, if space permits, this conference will also be available to institutions with masters and Ph.D. programs.

 Applications will be made available online.
 The organizers anticipate that interest will exceed the 20 openings, so please apply early.
 A selection criteria will be used to ensure a diversity of backgrounds and interests of participants.

 All instruction, events, meals and lodging will be located on the campus of Whitworth University, located in Spokane.
 Nestled in the eastern part of Washington, Spokane is known as a favorite regional hangout with ample outdoor recreation, beautiful scenery and a moderate climate.

-There are no registration fees and minimal on-campus housing costs (shared room $27.50 per person/night, single room $30.50 per person/night, and linen option/person $20) associated with this workshop.
+There are no registration fees and minimal on-campus housing costs ($30-40 per person/night) associated with this workshop.
 A portion of the meals will be provided by the SCI.
-Many participants may expect that a substantial part of their travel and room & board will be provided by the SCI and from NSF and corporate sponsors.
+Many participants may expect that a substantial part of their travel and room and board will be provided by the SCI and from NSF and corporate sponsors.
 Please contact the organizers directly about participant scholarships.

-The SCI event is graciously supported by the National Science Foundation, Bruker AXS, Oxford Cryosystems and MiTeGen.
+The SCI event is graciously supported by The ACS Inland Northwest Section, The American Crystallographic Association, Bruker AXS, MiTeGen, Oxford Cryosystems and Whitworth University.